johnath/beep/PACKAGING.md

 make CFLAGS="-O -g -flto=auto -ffat-lto-objects" CPPFLAGS="-I/opt/include" LDFLAGS="-f" LIBS="-L/opt/lib"
 ```

+or putting those definitions into the `local.mk` file.

 The buildsystem will use whatever compiler `CC` is set to. `clang` and
 `gcc` are known to work, other toolchains might.

 ```sh
 make CC=clang
 ```

+If your package build has `pandoc` available and working, HTML files
+will be built from the markdown files and installed later.
+If you do
+not want HTML files built and installed, you can set `PANDOC=false`.

 If you need to set any of the `*dir` variables like `prefix` or
 `docdir` on the `make` command line, you need to set them for both the